Action-Audit Divergence: A Four-Mode Taxonomy for Runtime Hardening¶

 The taxonomy is a navigation aid, not a defense — it converts "is this runtime hardened?" into four closed questions mapped to existing controls.

 Formally the property is a multiset equality: the intended (capability, target) pairs must equal those executed after every action (Metere, arXiv:2605.01740).
-A biconditional checker — logging denials, not just allows — fails closed on any diff, detecting divergence the per-mode controls below fail to prevent.
+A biconditional checker logs denials, not just allows, so it fails closed on any diff.
+It detects divergence that the per-mode controls below fail to prevent.

 graph TD